RSCH09026 2022 Research Methods and Evaluation

 This module supports the achievement of CORU Standards of Proficiency as follows:

-Domain 4: Personal and Professional Development
+Domain 4: Professional development

 Learning Outcomes